Tale of New Retail : Evolution of Retail in India

 With Retail Sector growing at an incredible rate, jobs in this sector and allied sector are going to evolve and nicher roles catering to different segments in the market will come in to the picture.

-Retail has seen its share of struggles and triumphs, but a new era is about to begin.
+future of retail in india has seen its share of struggles and triumphs, but a new era is about to begin.

 Author